South Florida Winter Guard Association is chartered

-the marching band drill team experience into the winter
+band drill team experience into the winter months.
+The

-and patterned after the newly formed Winter Guard International
+after the newly formed Winter Guard International which

-which had been created three years earlier to establish
+had been created three years earlier to establish world-wide

 Throughout the 1990's the SFWGA grew and embraced 20